cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/faq.md

 linkTitle: "FAQ"
 weight: 70
 description: >
-  Frequently asked questions about the DAST scanner.
+  Frequently asked questions about the DAST Scanner.
 ---

 ## How does the crawler work?